team-impulse/site/README.md

 site
 ====

-Development repository for the team website.
+Repository for the development of the team website.